 - Northern Territory Passenger Lists

 The National Archives of Australia holds immigration and naturalisation records, including passenger lists, from the late 1800s onwards.
 Some material has been digitised and is available through their website.
 Select Search the collection but please be aware that not everything is available online.
 This site includes a Passenger arrivals index for ships arriving in Western Australia 1921-1950 and aircraft arriving at Perth airport 1944-1950.

 Passenger lists leaving UK 18901960 (BT 27)

 Here you can trace people sailing from Britain to non-European ports from 1890 to 1960.
-This database is part of Findmypast UK which is available to search within the State Library building only.
-All passenger lists have been digitised in colour.
+This database is available on both Findmypast and Ancestry Library Edition.
 This is an extremely useful source for finding ancestors voyages to destinations such as New Zealand, South Africa, the United States, Canada and, of course, Australia.

 UK Incoming Passenger Lists, 18781960 (BT 26)

 This database, available on Ancestry Library Edition, records those sailing into Britain from ports outside Europe and is useful for ancestors who may have travelled backwards and forwards between Britain and other countries.
 The library edition of this subscription database is available to use within the State Library building, as well as in most public libraries.

 Ozships: Australian shipping arrivals and departures, 1788 to 1968

 This site has an alphabetical list of over 92,000 passengers and crew.
 There are also lists of arrivals and departures arranged chronologically giving the name of the ship with date and port of arrival or departure.
 Some shipping for New Zealand is also included.

 Ships' Logs, Journals, Pictures and Passenger Ship Links: Australia and New Zealand